 Hardwoods are the dominant species, holding 83% of total volume.
 The individual species composition is dominated by sugar maple (58%), followed by white pine (15%).

-All stands are fully stocked (total basal area of 84 square feet), with exceptional stem quality in the hardwoods.
+All stands are fully stocked (total basal area of 84 sq ft) with stem quality of the hardwoods exceptional.
 Average diameter of the sawlog component by volume is 16”, with average diameter for all products combined at 14”.
 The average diameter of the three main species is 15.0” for sugar maple, 19.0” for white pine, and 16.0” for white ash.